The best restaurants in Dubrovnik

 For traditional food, served with finesse, and with a reasonable price tag, Dalmatino takes some beating.
 It's located in an old house that has been renovated to show the original stonework at its exposed best.
 The menu is as straightforwardly Dalmatian as the name of the restaurant, featuring plenty of local fish and fowl, although a lot of creativity has gone into the details – grilled fish might be served with a colour-coordinated array of Mediterranean vegetables instead of the usual blitva.
 A lot of effort goes into the desserts – for some, it's the Dalmatino cheesecake that deserves the superlatives; others swear by the chocolate mousse.
 The place is run by a South African of Korčulan descent, so it's no surprise that the wine list veers enthusiastically towards the fine whites from that island.

-Set within the great walls of Dubrovnik with impressive views over the port, 360º effortlessly blends its historical setting with a progressive, forward-thinking menu.
-New head-chef Marijo Curić has created a decent set of Mediterranean-spanning dishes, where the emphasis is very much on well sourced, well presented food influenced by local history and Adriatic flavours.
-The menu changes constantly but 360º is particularly skilled with seafood, modern Mediterranean.dishes and innovations of Croatian classics.
+Set within the great walls of Dubrovnik with impressive views over the port, 360 effortlessly blends its historical setting with a progressive, forward-thinking menu.
+Head-chef Marijo Curić has created a fantastic array of Mediterranean-spanning dishes, where the emphasis is very much on well-sourced, well-presented food influenced by the Adriatic.
+The menu changes constantly but 360 is particularly skilled with seafood, modern Mediterranean dishes and innovations of Croatian classics.
 This is upscale, sophisticated dining at its best.
 Without being too stuffy or formal, they pride themselves on providing a casual vibe where creative cuisine takes centre stage.
-Matched by an extensive wine cellar, great service and a truly superlative location, the recently relaunched 360º remains one of the hottest tables in town.
+Matched by an extensive wine cellar, great service and a truly superlative location, 360 is the hottest table in town.

 Amfora is an excellent choice for both meat and fish lovers, its cuisine drawing its inspiration from the all areas of the Mediterranean while adding some Asian twists.
 Here you'll find a fusion of styles and influences, from Morocco to Lebanon, and all the way to the Adriatic coast.
 The menu changes twice a year.
 Currently it features a house-style traditional beef cheek "pašticada", cooked sous-vide for 48 hours.
 This technique is also used for some fish dishes.
 All pastas, gnocchi and breads are prepared in this kitchen.
 Fresh autochthonous ingredients are provided by the local produce market - the blue-fin tuna is line-caught.
 Meat is supplied from the small farms located in the continental part of Croatia.
 Premium specialities are made of black Slavonian pig and simmental beef.
 The wine list is long, andmainly local, while the olive oil is extra-virgin - note the bottle ofTorkul from Korčula on every table.
 The modern interior can host up to 40 guests, while the outdoor seating provides a view of an orchard and 32 more seats.
 Reservations are recommended in high season, especially for groups of six or more.